Raizo-TCS/archive_r/bindings/ruby/README.md

 # archive_r Ruby Binding

+Ruby bindings for archive_r, a libarchive-based library for processing many archive formats.
+It streams entry data directly from the source to recursively read nested archives without extracting to temporary files or loading large in-memory buffers.

 Ruby bindings expose the archive_r traverser API with a natural, block-friendly interface.
 This document consolidates the Ruby-specific instructions that previously lived in the repository root README.

 ## Requirements